robsimmonds/carta-collab-controller/docs/src/almalinux8_instructions.rst

 1. Install Node.js
 ~~~~~~~~~~~~~~~~~~

-The CARTA controller uses `Node.js <https://nodejs.org/>`_ and supports v12, v14, and v16.
-Node.js can easily be installed from the AlmaLinux 8 AppStream repository.
-Here we install v14, as well as the ``npm`` package manager.
+The CARTA controller uses `Node.js <https://nodejs.org/>`_, which can easily be installed from the AlmaLinux 8 AppStream repository.
+We recommend using the `latest LTS version <https://github.com/nodejs/release#release-schedule>`_.
+The oldest version known to work with the controller is v16.
+Here we install v20, as well as the ``npm`` package manager.

 .. code-block:: shell

-    # Install Node.js v14:
+    # Install Node.js v20:
-    sudo dnf module enable nodejs:14
+    sudo dnf module enable nodejs:20
     sudo dnf install -y nodejs npm

     # Check it is installed and working: